Hi all my furry friends… Skye Blake reporting on a very confusing subject! What are essential oils? Do they kill fleas?

 What is Methyl Salicylate?

-Methyl Salicylate is a colorless, thick, sticky liquid produced by many species of plants.
-It’s mostly found in wintergreens and is sometimes made synthetically.
+Methyl salicylate is a colorless, thick, sticky liquid produced by many species of plants, mostly wintergreens.
+You can also get it in synthetic form.

 In a report by Sharon M. Gwaltney-Brant, DVM, PhD, DABVT, DABT, she makes clear there’s a “narrow margin of safety in these animals” when it comes to methyl salicyclate.